Go Backpacking

 When my iPhone was stolen in December 2019, I had theft and loss protection through Apple, which meant I only had to pay a deductible to get a replacement.

-Because I had purchased travel insurance through World Nomads, I was able to submit a claim to get reimbursed for the deductible I paid.
+Because I had purchased travel insurance through World Nomads, I was able to submit a claim to receive reimbursement for the deductible I had paid.

 Viva plane on tarmac in Medellin